AlbertP3/AnchiDori/README.md

 Built in a client-server architecture, AnchiDori automates the webpage monitoring by employing customizable queries.

 <h1>Backend Server</h1>
 An asynchronous https server handling all the background work.
-It manages user sessions, running requests and overall query management.
-Each user has their own set of queries stored in a database and once logges their data will be kept in a Session Manager.
+It manages user sessions, ongoing requests and overall query management.
+Each user has their own set of queries stored in a database and once logged, their data will be kept in a Session Manager.
 In order to monitor a webpage periodically, the client-side must repeat the requests (i.e. refresh interval) to the backend server, and the latter will check if any query matches conditions to be run (effectively schedules the queries).
 A response is returned each time and it's on the side of the client to react accordingly based on 'found' and 'is_new'.

 <p>
 <p>Query:<p>